spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 - A Palette VerteX account.
 Refer to [Access Palette VerteX](/vertex#accesspalettevertex).

-- Downloaded PCG installer CLI.
+- Downloaded Palette CLI.

 - An Ubuntu Pro Subscription.
-Ubuntu Pro is FIPS 140-2 certified.
+Ubuntu Pro provides access to FIPS 140-2 certified cryptographic packages.

 - An Ubuntu Pro token.

-- In VMware environments with internet connectivity, you will need added port permissions to inbound rules for security groups to provide Palette VerteX connectivity and outbound connections.
+- In VMware environments with internet connectivity, you will need to configure firewall ports to allow relevant traffic for Palette to function correctly.
 Refer to [Network Ports](/architecture/networking-ports/#self-hostednetworkcommunicationsandports) for a list of required ports that must enabled for inbound or outbound communication.

-- A new or existing SSH key pair to access the PCG installer for any troubleshooting.
+- A new or existing SSH key pair to access the installer for any troubleshooting.

 <!-- <InfoBox>